mayukhchatterjee7029/breast_cancer_classification/README.md

 ## 🙏 Acknowledgments

-- [UCI Machine Learning Repository](https://archive.ics.uci.edu/) for providing the `Breast Cancer Diagnostic Dataset` -` Scikit-learn` community for excellent machine learning tools
+- [UCI Machine Learning Repository](https://archive.ics.uci.edu/) for providing the `Breast Cancer Diagnostic Dataset`
+- `Scikit-learn` community for excellent machine learning tools
 - Contributors and maintainers of all open-source libraries used in this project

 ---